Nonresident Life (Including Annuities & Variable Contracts) Agent License

 settlement of proceeds of life insurance.

-- A natural person at least 18 years of age.
+- Be a natural person at least 18 years of age.

-- A non-resident of the state of Florida.
+- Not be a resident of the state of Florida.

 - A United States citizen or legal alien who possesses a work authorization